 It’s a city like nowhere else you’ll ever visit.
 Beautiful, ancient and effortlessly modern, Edinburgh has a world of food, culture, music and art that is wonderfully unique to Scotland’s historic capital.
 And then every August, the crowds descend on the city for a month-long party at the Edinburgh Fringe Festival.
 What’s not to love?
 To get the most out of the experiences that the city has to offer, keep your plans flexible with our short term and long term serviced apartments in Edinburgh.

-Restaurants in Edinburgh
+Eating out in Edinburgh

 Shopping in Edinburgh

+We recommend leaving some time for retail therapy when planning your list of things to do in Edinburgh.
 Shopping in Edinburgh is as eclectic as the city itself and it makes for a truly special retail experience.